 Skin is at its most sensitive immediately after shaving.
 To prevent inflammation, let skin rest at least 30 minutes before:

 Applying lotions, moisturizers or medications.
-If you must moisturize immediately following shaving, select a cream formula rather than a lotion, and avoid exfoliating moisturizers that may contain alpha hydroxy acids.
+If you must moisturize immediately after shaving, select a cream formula rather than a lotion, and avoid exfoliating moisturizers that may contain alpha hydroxy acids.

 Going swimming.
 Freshly shaved skin is vulnerable to the stinging effects of chlorine and salt water, as well as suntan lotions and sunscreens that contain alcohol.